jakubkid/trafficSign/writeup.md

 ![Example Sign][ExampleSign]

-### Design and Test a Model Architecture
+### Design and Test Model Architecture

 #### 1. Preprocessing

 As a first step, I decided to convert the images to grayscale because from my experiments it produced better results.
 As a next step I normalized image to cover full range from 0 to 255

-Here is an example of a traffic sign image before and after grayscaling and normalization.
+Here is an example of a traffic sign image before and after gray scaling and normalization.

 ![Image preprocessing][imagesComparisonTrainingSet]

-As a last step, I normalized the(-1.0,-1,0) range to improve neutral network training.
+As a last step, I normalized the (-1.0,-1,0) range to improve neutral network training.

 #### 2. Model Architecture.